renatogroffe/MVP_2023-2024/github-dev.md

 **First repository created on April 9, 2023.**

+**Last repository created on March 28, 2024.**

+The table below describes each of the projects, including links to view each of these examples.

 | Description | Date | Link |
 | ------------ | ---- | ---- |
 | Presentation content on OWASP API Security Top 10 held during the March-2024 edition of DevOps Experience. | 2024-03-28 | https://github.com/renatogroffe/OWASPApiTop10_DevOpsExperience-Mar2024 |